VCityTeam/UD-Reproducibility/Computations/3DTiles/LyonTemporal/PythonCallingDocker/Readme.md

 steps (refer bellow) the resulting file hierarchies will be located in the `junk` sub-directory (as configured by the `output_dir` variable of `demo_configuration.py`, refer above).
+Within that output directory you should also find a `demo_full_workflow.log` log file for troubleshooting.

 ### Running the temporal-tiler full workflow
 ```